 Seville doesn’t really do winter, and even between December and February the average high temperatures are around 16°C (61°F), with lows occasionally dipping down to 7°C (45°F) at night.
 There’s an average of five to six hours of sunshine a day so it makes a great destination for a fix of vitamin D, with low rainfall and around eight days of rain per month.
-The lower temperature make it an ideal time to get out and explore the city without wilting in the heat.
+The lower temperatures make it an ideal time to get out and explore the city without wilting in the heat.

-Things to do in Seville in winter
+Things to do in winter in Seville

 Visit the Cathedral